-Haltia was designed to enable wheelchair users to get almost to all parts of the building except for example the Pohjannaula tower.
+Haltia was designed to enable wheelchair users to get almost all parts of the building (except Pohjannaula tower).
 A wheelchair fits comfortably in the three-story building’s spacious lifts.
 It is also easy for persons in wheelchairs or of short stature to visit Haltia’s customer service desk.
 The first and last seating rows in the auditorium are made up of movable chairs, allowing a wheelchair to be fitted easily into these rows.
 There are restrooms for disabled persons in all parts of the building, and also in connection with the classrooms.

 Hiking by wheelchair

-At Haltia, you can also go out to enjoy nature in a wheelchair or with children’s pushchairs or prams at nearby Maahisenkierros nature trail.
-The beautiful trail begins at the upper courtyard of Solvalla’s Arena sports hall with parking spaces for disabled persons.
+At Haltia, you can also go out to enjoy nature with a wheelchair, children’s pushchairs or prams at nearby Maahisenkierros nature trail.
+The beautiful trail begins at the upper courtyard of Solvalla’s Arena sports hall which offer parking spaces for disabled persons.
 The trail is roughly 1.8 kilometres long.
 Due to the varying terrain in the area, the trail is classified as a demanding wheelchair trail, and persons in wheelchairs need to bring an assistant with them.
 The steep stretches have support railings, and the entire trail is wide enough for wheelchairs and pushchairs or prams.
 There are rest spots along the accessible trail.